code-game-project/go-client/docs/GETTING_STARTED.md

 2. Writing your own loop calling `socket.NextEvent` repeatedly.

 In this guide we will be using the first option because it is simpler.
-The second option is most often needed when you are using a framework which provides its own loop like Unity, Raylib or similar.
+The second option is most often needed when you are using a framework which requires its own loop like Unity, Raylib or similar.

 To start the event loop in our tic-tac-toe-simple client add the following line of code after registering the error event handler.